 Variations

-To make it vegan, use almond milk instead of dairy milk, and margarine or olive oil instead of butter.
+- Vegan - Use almond milk instead of dairy milk and margarine or olive oil instead of butter.

 Storage

-Fridge: Flatbread dough will keep in an airtight container or Ziploc bag in the fridge for up to 3 days.
-Cooked flatbread keeps best at room temperature for about 2 days.
-If you have leftovers, it is best to freeze it.
+Store flatbread dough in an airtight container or Ziploc bag in the fridge for up to 3 days.
+Cooked flatbread keeps best at room temperature for about two days.
+If you have leftovers, it is best to freeze them.

-Freezer: Flatbread can be frozen (once cooled) in a Ziploc bag for up to one month.
-To reheat, wrap them in a damp tea towel and microwave until warm.
+Freeze in a Ziploc bag for up to one month.
+To reheat, wrap in a damp tea towel and microwave until warm.
 This moist towel helps keep the flatbread soft and pliable.

-Flatbread is a flat, thin bread that is a staple in many cultures.
-Pita is a soft, slightly leavened flatbread used in Mediterranean, Balkan, and Middle Eastern cuisine.
-The major difference between pita and flatbread is that flatbreads are often unleavened, whereas pita is slightly leavened.
+The difference between pita and flatbread is that flatbreads are often unleavened, whereas pita is slightly leavened.

-It is essential to measure the ingredients properly and do not cook the flatbread too long.
-If it cooks too long, it will have a hard and crusty exterior.
+Measure the ingredients exactly and do not cook the flatbread too long.
 Do not overcook it.
 Flatbread only needs to be cooked until light brown spots start to form.

 This flatbread dough can be made up to 3 days ahead and stored in the fridge in an airtight container until you are ready to use it.

-Heat flatbread on the griddle to warm them or wrap them in aluminum foil and heat in a 325 degree F oven until warm, about 6-8 minutes.
+Warm flatbread on a griddle or in the oven at 325 degrees F for 6-8 minutes.
+Use aluminum foil if heating in the oven.
 Or wrap them in a damp tea towel and microwave until warm.
 This moist towel helps keep the flatbread soft and pliable.

-Tortilla shells have no leavening agents (baking powder or yeast), so this flatbread recipe is similar to a tortilla recipe.
+Tortilla shells don't have baking powder or yeast, so this flatbread recipe is like a tortilla recipe.

-You will love this homemade 3 ingredient flatbread recipe.
+You will love this flatbread without baking powder recipe.
 Some ways you can use it are:

 - Make Carnitas Tacos with Authentic Pico de Gallo.